vanajmoorthy/mcow.ml/README.md

 ## A URL shortening service that uses Express and MongoDB

-A URL shortener, that's it.
+A self-hostable URL shortener, that's it.

 ## Usage
 1. Grab source by either using Git to clone or by [downloading](https://github.com/vanajmoorthy/mcow.ml/archive/master.zip)